The Importance Of Managing Diabetes In Seniors

 - Metformin.
 This medication is the most commonly prescribed treatment for high glucose levels, provided the disease hasn’t progressed far enough to cause critical health problems.
 However, it is most effective in combination with exercise plans and eating right.

 - Other medications.
-Medicine that benefits kidney and heart health can help make other lifestyle changes such as physical activity more comfortable and act as a motivator for weight loss.
+Medicine that benefits kidney, and heart health can help make other lifestyle changes such as physical activity more comfortable and motivate weight loss.

-The next thing to do once blood sugar levels drop to normal is continuing the plan that helped meet that goal.
-Not only will following these new routines prevent complications, but they may also even reduce the damage incurred from earlier in life.
+The next thing to do once blood sugar levels drop to normal is to continue the plan that helped meet that goal.
+Following these new routines will prevent complications, but they may even reduce the damage incurred earlier in life.

 Other Health Strategies